yanir3/smblogger/README.md

 # smblogger
 Log requests of requested SMB paths (for OOB exploits).
+This script was made for educational purposes.

 #### What do I need it for?
 This is useful in situations where you want to exfiltrate data via SMB.
 For example, you found SQL injection but you don't have a domain or can't use DNS.
 This is common inside private networks without internet access.